aluckhur/xcption/README.md

 ## Installation

 XCPtion can be installed directly on internet connected Ubunto 16.04 or 18.04 versions by pulling the reposoity files using the command:

 `git pull https://gitlab.com/haim.marko/xcption.git`

+Deployment on the 1st host in the cluster should be done using the command:

+sudo ./xcption/deploy